-Ireland has binding targets to increase electricity from renewable sources to 40% by 2020, the majority of which will be from onshore wind.
-If Ireland doesn't meet these targets, the Sustainable Energy Authority Ireland believe annual fines of between €100-€150m will have to be paid by the Irish taxpayer in some form.
+Ireland has binding targets to increase the percentage of its electricity procured from renewable sources to 40% by 2020, the majority of which will be from onshore wind.
+If Ireland doesn't meet these targets, the Sustainable Energy Authority Ireland believe annual fines of between €100-€150m per percentage point missed will have to be paid by the Irish taxpayer.
 By adding solar to Ireland's already varied energy mix, we can reduce the likelihood of missing these targets.